-Executive Leadership Program For Women.
-Intensive workshop series for women leaders holding senior-level positions in industry, the professions, and Non-Profit Organizations.
+Intensive workshop series for women leaders holding senior-level positions in industry, the professions and nonprofit organizations.

 Reports & Resources

-Trigg, Mary K. (ed.).
-2010.
-Leading the Way: Young Women's Activism for Social Change.
-New Brunswick: Rutgers University Press.
+Mary K. Trigg, ed., Leading the Way: Young Women's Activism for Social Change (New Brunswick, NJ: Rutgers University Press, 2010).

 The Center for Women’s Global Leadership and Institute for Women’s Leadership at Rutgers University invite you to a public Lecture by Marcela Olivera, Bolivian water rights activist and 2011 Visiting Global Associate.
 The lecture will be held in the RDJC Building at 4pm on October 25th, 2011.